siliconswampio/WIPs/WIPS/wip-1.md

 #### Forward Looking Statements

-When an WIP Participant makes statements expressing its vision, it does not guarantee anything, and all aspects of its vision are subject to change at any time and at such participant’s sole discretion, with or without notice.
-We call these “forward-looking statements”, which includes statements on an WIP Participant’s website and in other materials, such as statements regarding WIRE’s development, expected performance, and future features, or business strategy, plans, prospects, developments and objectives.
+When an WIP Participant makes statements expressing its vision, it does not guarantee anything, and all aspects of its vision are subject to change at any time and at such participant's sole discretion, with or without notice.
+We call these “forward-looking statements”, which includes statements on an WIP Participant's website and in other materials, such as statements regarding WIRE's development, expected performance, and future features, or business strategy, plans, prospects, developments and objectives.
 These statements are based on assumptions and are subject to risk, uncertainties and change at any time.

 WIP Participants operate in a rapidly changing environment and new risks emerge from time to time.
 Given these risks and uncertainties, you are cautioned not to rely on these forward-looking statements.
 Actual results, performance or events may differ materially from what is predicted in the forward-looking statements.
 Some of the factors that could cause actual results, performance or events to differ materially from the forward looking statements include, without limitation: technical feasibility and barriers; market trends and volatility; continued availability of capital, financing and personnel; product acceptance; the commercial success of any new products or technologies; competition; government regulation and laws; and general economic, market or business conditions.

 All statements are valid only as of the date of first posting and WIP Participants are not under and expressly disclaim any obligation to update or alter any statements, whether as a result of new information, subsequent events or otherwise.
 Nothing provided in the WIP process constitutes technological, financial, investment, legal or other advice, either in general or with regard to any particular situation or implementation.
 Please consult with experts in appropriate areas before implementing or utilizing any content, guidance or feedback received as part of the WIP process.
-Trademarks: WIRE, EOS, the heptahedron and associated logos and related marks are Bullish Global’s trademarks.
+Trademarks: WIRE, EOS, the heptahedron and associated logos and related marks are Bullish Global's trademarks.

 ## Bibliography